soenneker/soenneker.asyncs.locks/README.md

 #### Performance (by design)

 * Uncontended acquisition is as close to a single atomic operation as possible
-* No allocations, tasks, queues, or state machines unless contention occurs
+* No allocations, tasks, or state machines unless contention occurs
 * Cancellation and disposal logic are completely excluded from the fast path
 * Deterministic behavior under contention